How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

 You’re right to ask!
 The power outputs of the E3 and Mark IV are quite low.
 In fact, using USB 2.0 and 1.1 respectively, they can’t provide more than about 2.5 watts of power.
 That’s not very much power!
 There are other articles on the internet recommending the use of USB powered bridges that these units simply can’t power reliably, leading to periodic lag and drop-outs.

 Not so with the Mango.
-Real-world tests of the Mango find its power consumption is unbelievably low.
+Real-world tests of the Mango find its power consumption is very low.
 The Tech Obsessed blog found it used ~1.3-1.5W during normal operation.
 Provided you don’t enable the VPN function—which isn’t appropriate in this context anyway—the power consumption is so low that even a Mark IV can power it!
+Maximum power draw with the VPN enabled is closer to 5W, so it must stay disabled.

 Power up the GL.iNet router near your main Wi-Fi router.

-Using a laptop, cellphone, or computer, connect to its network (the network might be named something like GL-MT300N-XXX
+Using a laptop, desktop, or smartphone, connect to its network (the network might be named something like GL-MT300N-XXX).

 Don’t forget to take this opportunity to update your router’s firmware!
 Just click on More Settings > Upgrade after you’ve connected to your Wi-Fi, and it will do the rest.
 Keeping your routers up-to-date is a very important part of your internet hygiene!